 Focus on healthier sources of carbohydrates, such as:

 Instead of chicken, pork, and beef, try adding fish to your menu about 3 times a week.
 Fish is a protein source that’s rich in healthy fats and vitamins.
 Avoid fried fish, which adds unnecessary fat, carbs and calories to your meal.
 Stick to grilled, baked, and seared fish.

 Seek out healthy, unsaturated fats.
 Limit your intake of unhealthy saturated and trans fats.
 Healthy fats come from plants in the form of:

-Coconut sugar is quickly gaining popularity because if its natural flavor and production process.
+Coconut sugar is quickly gaining popularity because of its flavor and its description as a “natural” sugar.
 Finding it in your local grocery store should be easy.
-You can also purchase it online from natural foods suppliers, such as Bob’s Red Mill, and Amazon.

 Some manufacturers mix coconut sugar with raw cane sugar and other ingredients.
 Read the ingredients list before purchasing.
-You should look for 100 percent real coconut sugar with no additives.
 Keep it stored in an airtight canister to prevent clumps.

-Enjoy using coconut sugar in your baking and cooking.
-Sweetener alternatives, especially more natural ones like coconut sugar, are fun ways to add flavor and complexity to a lot of dishes.
+Enjoy using coconut sugar in your baking and cooking for a change of flavor or to add complexity to dishes.

 Remember to count the carbs as part of your total daily intake.